 I will live 70, 80, or even 90 years.
 I’ll work hard, raise children, and work to improve the world around me.
 But in the end, did it matter?
 I am gone.
 And before long, all of the good, or bad, I might have done will also be gone and forgotten.
 If this life is all there is, then I might just as well never have lived.
 In the end, my life is meaningless.

 The Impossibility and Absurdity of Life Without God

 Nietzsche was an ardent atheist who coined the phrase “God is dead”.
-But that belief left him with a pessimism about the future.
-In his work “The Will to Power” he wrote that: “What I relate is the history of the next two centuries.
-I describe what is coming, what can no longer come differently: the advent of nihilism… For some time now our whole European culture has been moving as toward a catastrophe.”
+But that belief left him with a pessimistic outlook on the future.
+In his work “The Will to Power,” he wrote that: “What I relate is the history of the next two centuries.
+I describe what is coming, what can no longer come differently: the advent of nihilism… For some time now, our whole European culture has been moving as toward a catastrophe.”

 Bertrand Russell, another committed atheist, wrote in his book “Why I am Not a Christian”, that we must build our lives upon “the firm foundation of unyielding despair.”
 For the naturalist, believing your life has real value and that there is objective good in the world is a delusion.

-The only real value and purpose we can have is what is given us by our creator.
-The only possibility of there being real good in the world is if there is an unchanging moral standard, a law-giver.
+The only real value and purpose we can have are what is given to us by our creator.
+The only possibility of there being any objective good in the world is if there is an unchanging moral standard, a law-giver.
 And the only real hope we can have is one that transcends this life; eternal life.